StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 ---

-The two Creality CR-10s belonging to the ISU Itec Club Robotics Team have been modified in several notable ways that the user should be aware of.
+The two Creality CR-10s belonging to the ISU Itec Club Robotics Team have been modified in several notable ways that you should be aware of.

 ## The most important things to know are:

 1. **Add `G29` to your starting scripts!**
 1. **The flexible magnetic print surfaces work well for PLA and PETG.
-However, the ULTRABASE glass surface can still be used if desired.
+However, you can still use the ULTRABASE glass surface.
 Simply remove the magnetic sheet and replace with the glass.**
 1. **When placing the manetic print surface on the bed, ensure there is no debris between the print surface and the bed.
 This is especially important if the printers continue to be stored in the CNC lab, as metal chips will be attracted to the magnetic surfaces.**
 1. **Do not use metal scrapers on the ULTRABASE glass print surface!
 Allow it to cool completely and parts will pop off easily.** If parts are not coming off easily, the first layer may be getting too squashed.
-1. **If using the glas print surface, don't attempt to print close to the front or back edge.
+1. **If using the glas print surface, don't attempt to print close to the front or back edge of the bed.
 The print head will hit the clips that hold the glass to the bed.**
 1. **The shape of the bed will continue to change for several minutes after preheating has completed.
 Allow several minutes at full temperature before starting the bed-leveling probing.** This can be done by adding delays to starting scripts.
 Read more below.
 1. **The bed leveling knobs do not need to be adjusted.
 They have been carefully set and locked with jam nuts.
 Any remaining out-of-level condition should be compensated for by the BLTouch probe and software bed leveling**
 1. **The height of the nozzle above the bed can be adjusted from the menus to dial in the height of the first layer in real time:**
     1. _Control>Motion>Probe Z Offset_
-    1. **Or** by double clicking the control knob during a print (making live adjustments this way is called "baby-stepping")
+    1. **Or** by double-clicking or long-clicking the control knob during a print (making live adjustments this way is called "baby-stepping")
 1. **Each printer controller is paired with a particular printer frame due to the** **_Probe Z Offset_**  **setting being unique to each printer.
-Don't mix them up.**
+Don't mix them up.** I have labeled both frames and both controllers to make this obvious.

 The modifications on these machines were made for the sake of adding several desirable features for both safety and functionality.
-However, given the low price point of the printers, some trade-offs had to be made to accommodate the new features.
-The new features and the features lost in exchange are listed below, and then discussed in further detail.
-The changes involved the installation of some new hardware, the modification of the original hardware, and the installation of a customized version of the Marlin firmware
+However, given the low price point of the printers, some trade-offs had to be made.
+I'll list new features and lost features below, and then discuss in further detail.
+The changes included some new hardware, modification of original hardware, and installation of a customized version of the Marlin firmware

 **New Features**

 - Thermal runaway protection for both bed and extruder
 - BLtouch probe
-- Automatic Mesh bed leveling
+- Automatic mesh bed leveling
 - Linear pressure control
 - Filament runout detection
 - Persistent settings